 Companion plants are often grown with the idea that they will help each other improve growth, attract beneficial insects, fix nitrogen, deter pests, and trap cropping to increase productivity.
 But as much as there are good neighbors, there are also bad neighbors.

-The best companion plants for bird of paradise include the Carolina jessamine, society garlic, bougainvillea vine, sweet olive, blue hobbit, princess lily, knifophia, asiatic jasmine, sago palm, and bromeliads.
+The best companion plants for Bird of Paradise include the Carolina jessamine, society garlic, bougainvillea vine, sweet olive, blue hobbit, princess lily, knifophia, asiatic jasmine, sago palm, and bromeliads.

 Some plants cannot stand each other and thus should not be planted closely, so check out my list of plants that should not be planted together with birds of paradise at the end.